1. Do I need a doctor’s referral to see a physiotherapist?

-Yes, it is essential that you make an appointment.
-You will be required to arrive 10 minutes before your appointment time to fill out the paper work.
+Yes, it is essential that you make appointment.
+We will send you all the relevant paperwork to be completed online prior to your appointment to save time on the day.
 We run on time so you will not wait around to see your physio.
 If you are late for your appointment the physio will still see you but the appointment will end when it was scheduled to.
-Marcelle will be on the other end of the phone to make your appointment.

 3. What are your opening hours?

 Monday – Friday: 7am to 4pm

 Saturday: Out-patient department runs a limited service mainly for paediatrics, hospital patients in Flora Clinic are seen

 Sunday: Emergency new referrals in hospital only

 4. Do you do home visits?

 Yes, we do home visits in the Roodepoort, Northcliff, Fairland, Olivedale, Sundowner, Linden, Randburg and surrounding areas.